Corsica Cap Corse

 B, L, D included

 An hour’s drive takes us up to the Nebbio area and the Pisan church of San Michele de Murato with green and white stone and a jewelled interior.
 We walk a circular route in the surroundings, enjoying a Kudu picnic along the way.
 We visit the chic seaside village of St. Florent as we journey to Calvi, yet another claimant to be the birthplace of Christopher Columbus.
 Here we stay for two nights in an hotel resting below the town’s famous citadel.
-Our evening sees us dining at the fashionable harbour with seafood a speciality and an opportunity to sample one of the many local wines.

 DAY 4